kamacasta/Fuzzy-Friend-Finder/README.md

 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
 *** github_username, repo_name, twitter_handle, email, project_title, project_description
-*** KamaCasta, Furry-Friend-Finder, @KamaCasta, KamaCasta@gmail.com, Furry-Friend-Finder, A search for github repositories!
+*** KamaCasta, Fuzzy-Friend-Finder, @KamaCasta, KamaCasta@gmail.com, Fuzzy-Friend-Finder, A search for github repositories!
 -->